 “The object of art is not to reproduce reality, but to create a reality of the same intensity.”

-This post was written by Andrea who can be found here on Twitter or via email.
+This post was written by Andrea who can be found here on Twitter or via her new blog, Hope, Play, and Love.
 She’s a Dyslexia teacher and an aspiring writer/storyteller who likes to look for everyday joys that God provides, whether that’s in the realm of media, or outside of it.

 I was recently browsing through the Steam store, when an advertisement popped up on the main page for Eastshade.
 It caught my eye because the colors were so vivid and lovely – the description even more so.